lannes/Flutter-AdaptiveCards/README.md

   * `loadInput` used for choice selector lists only, at runtime, in choice set. bound by id
     * currently invoked direclty in code in handlers in sample
 * Add `Table` support
+* Add diagrams: sequence or flow for main program

 ## Changes
 2023 06